Robbins Watson Logo

 Who Can Make a Family Provision Claim in NSW?

-Under the Succession Act 2006 (NSW), only certain “eligible persons” can make a family provision claim:
+Under the Succession Act 2006 (NSW), only certain eligible persons can make a family provision claim.

-3. Former spouses – in certain circumstances.
+Former spouses Allowed in certain circumstances.

 What Does the Court Consider in a Family Provision Claim?